Gaeto95/xinfinitygames/README.md

-# 🎮 Infinite Arcade
+# 🎮 xinfinitygames

 **Autonomous Mini-Game Generator Powered by AI**

-Infinite Arcade is a revolutionary web application that autonomously generates unique, playable browser mini-games using advanced AI technology.
+xinfinitygames is a revolutionary web application that autonomously generates unique, playable browser mini-games using advanced AI technology.
 Each game is weird, funny, or chaotic - designed to surprise and delight players with completely unexpected gaming experiences.

 ## 🌟 Key Features